 Exhibition designer, Cavan Convery, provided one solution by including a Holmes viewer in the display along with a small stock of replica stereograph cards.
 This has already proven very popular with visitors, many of whom are unaware that this technology existed at such an early stage in the development of photography.
 However, this approach has its limitations.
 With it we could only really demonstrate a handful of the 111 stereographs on display in the gallery.
 So we began to look for a digital solution.

 We had explored the relationship between the stereoscope and subsequent inventions such as the ViewMaster and, more recently, Google Cardboard in a previous blog.
-So for Planes, Trains and Automobiles we returned to the idea of using Google Cardboard to allow visitors to experience all of the stereographs on the wall in 3D.
+So for our 2018 exhibition Planes, Trains and Automobiles we returned to the idea of using Google Cardboard to allow visitors to experience all of the stereographs on the wall in 3D.
 Google Cardboard, as the name suggests, is a cheap cardboard device that uses the same principles as the stereoscope: two lenses and two images each positioned to match the distance between the eyes.
 The difference being that with Google Cardboard the images are presented on the screen of a mobile phone rather than on individual cards.
 This gave us the option of adding interactivity: instead of looking at just one image, we could present all the images on the wall in one device.

 To achieve this we turned to David Quaid, a developer based in New York, who already had some experience with Google Cardboard.
 We first encountered David’s work in the Stereogram app that he built for Android, which enabled users with a Google Cardboard device to view thousands of historical stereograms.
-For this exhibition, David kindly made a bespoke version of the app for use in the gallery.
+For the exhibition, David kindly made a bespoke version of the app for use in the gallery.

 Once we had imported the images into the app, we were able to view them with fresh eyes.
 Viewing historical stereoscopic images feels like time travel and looking at these images in the viewer was like seeing them properly for the first time.
 Suddenly we were in the belly of a U-Boat, on the deck of a steamer chugging across Lake Ontario or surveying the wreck of a downed German zeppelin in the First World War.
 There is a poignancy, an immediacy, that comes from viewing stereoscopic images from the past that you just do not get when looking at the 2D prints on the wall, and we were delighted to be able to help bring these images to life in the gallery.

 We did not want to stop there, however.
 Given the popularity that stereoscopy once enjoyed (remember that most Victorian households had at one time possessed a stereoscope) we wanted anyone to be able to enjoy the collection, not just the visitors to the exhibition.
 Happily, that ambition was also shared by David who, in addition to the app, has also created stereogalleries.com.
 On this website anyone with a Google Cardboard device can enjoy a selection of historical collections in the comfort of their own home.
-We have included two collections, one that includes all the transport stereographs in the Planes, Trains and Automobiles exhibition and another containing some of the other highlights from the collection.
+We have included two collections, one that includes all the transport stereographs that were on display in the Planes, Trains and Automobiles exhibition and another containing some of the other highlights from the collection.

 If you fancy trying your hand at stereoscopy, you can create a gallery of your own images and enjoy them on stereogalleries.com.
 All you need is Google Cardboard and a (free) Flickr account.
 Making stereo images is easy and thankfully there is advice on how to create them from celebrity stereoscopy fan and Queen guitarist Brian May.
-If your interest in stereoscopy has been piqued, then you can join us in St Andrews for a conference on Stereo Photography on 18-19 October 2018 (in conjunction with the St Andrews Photography Festival 2018).
-Failing that there is still plenty of time to catch Planes, Trains and Automobiles at the Scottish National Portrait Gallery.